verge-io/docs/docs/kb/posts/proper-power-sequence.md

 dateCreated: 2022-06-24T13:49:31.305Z
 ---

-## Proper Shutdown Sequence for a VergeIO Environment
+## Proper Shutdown Sequence for a VeregOS Environment

 To power off a cluster (a collection of two or more like nodes) follow these steps:
 1. Check any running workloads on each node of the cluster.
 This can be accomplished by navigating to the node dashboard for each node of the cluster and reviewing the list under the section **Running Machines**